NicolasGB/jj.nvim/README.md

 ### Describe Editor Modes

-The `describe_editor` option lets you choose how you want to write commit descriptions:
+The `describe.editor.type` option lets you choose how you want to write commit descriptions:

 - **`"buffer"`** (default) - Opens a full buffer editor similar to Git's commit message editor
   - Shows file changes with syntax highlighting